DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Transformation/index.rst

 Plugins
 -------

-There are two different types of plugins, i.e. TransformationAgent plugins and TaskManager plugins.
-The first are used to 'group' the input files of the tasks according to different criteria, while the latter are used to specify the tasks destinations.
+There are three different types of plugins:

+* TransformationAgent plugins: these are used to 'group' the input files of the tasks according to different criteria.
+* TaskManager plugins: these are used only by the ``WorkflowTasks`` to specify the tasks destinations.
+* BodyPlugins: these are used at the moment only by the ``RequestTasks`` and allow to have a complex logic of transforming a task into an RMS Request

 TransformationAgent plugins
 ---------------------------